TPO-POMGOM/youtube-dl-gui/README.md

 Usage
 -----

-youtube-dl-gui allows a smooth workflow with minimal effort on the part of the
+`youtube-dl-gui` allows a smooth workflow with minimal effort on the part of the
 user:

 - Copy the URL of the video you wish to download.

-- Launch youtube-dl-gui.
+- Launch `youtube-dl-gui`.

 - The URL present in the clipboard is detected and preloaded in the UI.
-If the default download directory suits you, simply press the `Enter` key.
+If the default download directory suits you, simply press the `Enter` key to start downloading the video.

-- youtube-dl-gui displays a nice green progress bar while the video is downloading, as well as an estimate of the remaining time.
+- `youtube-dl-gui` displays a nice green progress bar while the video is downloading, as well as an estimate of the remaining time.

-- As soon as youtube-dl determines the title of the video, it is displayed as the title for the youtube-dl-gui window.
+- As soon as the title of the video is determined, it is displayed as the title for the `youtube-dl-gui` window.

-- On Windows, monitoring download progress is as simple as pressing `Alt+Tab`: youtube-dl-gui windows bear the title of the video they are downloading, and the green progress bar gives a visual indication of progress.
+- On Windows, monitoring download progress is as simple as pressing `Alt+Tab`:
+  `youtube-dl-gui` windows bear the title of the video they are downloading, and the green progress bar gives a visual indication of progress.

 Keyboard shortcuts are available for the following buttons: